lizconway/Command-WebService/README.md

 URI Routing
 -----------
 CodeIgniter's URI routing is used to make a more user-friendly URI when accessing the commandments and data.
+ * The 'index.php' that comes before the Controller name has been hidden using a mod_rewrite rule in .htaccess
- * Instead of using `index.php/CommandCtrl/getCommandments/0/0` you can use `index.php/commandments` to retrieve all of the commandments.
+ * Instead of using `index.php/CommandCtrl/getCommandments/0/0` you can use `commandments` to retrieve all of the commandments.
- * Instead of using `index.php/CommandCtrl/getTranlations` you can use `index.php/translations` to retrieve all of the tranlations.
+ * Instead of using `index.php/CommandCtrl/getTranlations` you can use `translations` to retrieve all of the tranlations.
- * You can also retrieve a subset of the commandments by using `index.php/commandments/1/10`, to retrieve commandments 1 to 10 (use any numbers between 1 and 11).
+ * You can also retrieve a subset of the commandments by using `commandments/1/10`, to retrieve commandments 1 to 10 (use any numbers between 1 and 11).
 If a higher number is put first the commandments will be retrieved in reverse order.
-E.g. `index.php/commandments/8/3` will retrieve the commandments starting with 8 and working backwards to 3.
+E.g. `commandments/8/3` will retrieve the commandments starting with 8 and working backwards to 3.
- * You can also retrieve a single commandment with the URI `index.php/commandment/5`, to retrieve only commandment 5 for example.
+ * You can also retrieve a single commandment with the URI `commandment/5`, to retrieve only commandment 5 for example.
+ * You can retrieve a particular translation by supplying the txt you want translated as a parameter.
+E.g. `translations/srsly`.
+Only one translation can be retrieved in this manner.
+If multiple parameters are used the WebService will combine them and search for a translation for the combined parameters - including a slash between them.
+E.g `translations/w/end` will search for a translation for the string "_w/end_".
+This WebService allows searching for translations for text with spaces, e.g. `translations/4 now`.
+Certain characters are disallowed in the URI and so text containing these characters cannot be searched for even if they exist in the database.
+Therefore word like "m&d" or "Oh hai!" cannot be searched for.

 Customer Error Handler
 ----------------------